 Area around the falls is not entirely pristine.
-Active preparatory works for the construction of hydropower plant were on-going here in 1973 – 1977.
+Active preparatory works for the construction of the hydropower plant were ongoing here in 1973 – 1977.
 Road to the base of falls was constructed and geological research was done.
 Works were stopped due to the political disagreements with Venezuela.

-Diamonds have been found in Kurupung River above the falls and numerous miners have sifted the deposits of the river in search for the valuable gemstones.
-Currently the road is rebuilt and it is expected that more and more people will arrive here.
+Diamonds have been found in Kurupung River above the falls and numerous miners have sifted the deposits of the river in search of valuable gemstones.
+Currently, the road is rebuilt and it is expected that more and more people will arrive here.